meiquanacademy/meiquan-keycloak-theme/README.md

   - e.g. "incorrect password" uses PatternFly styling, colours and icons
 - Grid uses PatternFly / Bootstrap grid styles
 - Responsive classes use PatternFly breakpoints

+## Changing the background images

+There is a directory called `backgrounds` that is the source for the background images.

+Add any files you want as backgrounds to this directory and they will be processed by the build scripts.

+The files will be renamed, but their extensions will be preserved.
+Files should be common web formats to work widely across browsers, as no processing is done on files.

 ## Development